The Trust Board is the governing body of Great Ormond Street Hospital (GOSH).

 Professor Stephen Smith, Non-Executive Director

-Stephen was Dean of Medicine at Imperial College and Chief Executive of Imperial College Healthcare NHS Trust from 2007-2011.
+Professor Stephen Smith was Dean of Medicine at Imperial College and Chief Executive of Imperial College Healthcare NHS Trust from 2007-2011.
 Most recently he was Dean of the Faculty of Medicine At the University of Melbourne and Chair of the Melbourne Academic Centre for Health until October 2015.

-Stephen is Chair of the Quality and Safety Assurance Committee.
+Stephen chairs the Quality and Safety Assurance Committee.

 Nicola Grinstead, Deputy Chief Executive

 Nicola is responsible for the day to day operational running of the hospital.
 This includes two clinical divisions, International and Private Patients, Estates and Facilities, Risk and Clinical Governance, and Quality Improvement.
-She also sits on the three Board sub-committees: Audit, Finance and Investment, and Quality and Safety Assurance.
+She attends the three Board sub-committees: Audit, Finance and Investment, and Quality and Safety Assurance.

 Dr Andrew Long, Interim Medical Director

 Andrew is the Trust’s lead for patient and staff safety and clinical quality.
 He provides professional leadership to the medical body and is also responsible for postgraduate medical education and training for doctors, medical workforce development and partnership services.

 Polly Hodgson, Interim Chief Nurse